ryan-mcclue/unsw/comp3331/wk4/week4.md

 Always refer to transport segments as will contain payload.
 TCP and UDP header contains 16bit ones complement checksum of IP header and itself (can be disabled for UDP in IPv4) that will be checked by reciever

-window size is number of packets
+Window size is number of bytes
 MTU for loopback is 65535 because packet len is 16bits

 Reliably ordered data: